pudly/schmopera-hugo/content/articles/facts-leaps-taking-unnecessary-offence.md

 date = "2017-10-31T17:59:00-04:00"
 lastmod = "2017-11-01T14:34:00-04:00"
 publishDate = "2017-11-01T14:34:00-04:00"
 short_description = "Moreso than a healthy sex life, is it not also empowering for an older woman to have agency of her own?
 To make her own decisions?
-Maybe Octavian can sleep with anyone, but for now he's sleeping with her.
+Maybe Octavian can sleep with anyone, but for now he&#039;s sleeping with her.
 Not once does the Marschallin confuse what she has with Octavian with true love." slug = "facts-leaps-taking-unnecessary-offence" title = "Facts, leaps &amp; taking unnecessary offence"
 +++